 VACUUM: Do you live with pets?
 Allergies?
 Flights of stairs?
 Want fresh carpet and clean hardwood floors?
-Check weight, maneuverability, filtering system and accessories before you buy a vacuum to ensure it meets your requirements.
-Those equipped with HEPA filters (like the ones The Maids use) remove up to 99 percent of particulates, including dust and allergens, which is especially helpful for people with seasonal or animal allergies.
+No list of house cleaning supplies is complete without a vacuum.
+Check weight, maneuverability, filtering system, and accessories before you buy a vacuum to ensure it meets your requirements.
+Those equipped with HEPA filters like our commercial-grade vacuums remove up to 99 percent of pollutants, including dust and allergens, which is especially helpful for people with seasonal or animal allergies.

-DISINFECTANT WIPES: These are perfect for in-between kitchen and bathroom cleaning, including sinks and countertops.
-When cleaning your bathroom, remember not to cross- contaminate wipes between toilets and sinks.
+DISINFECTANT WIPES: Disinfectant wipes make it easy to sanitize high-traffic areas like light switches and doorknobs.
+These are perfect for in-between kitchen and bathroom cleaning, including sinks and countertops.
+When cleaning your bathroom, remember not to cross-contaminate wipes between toilets and sinks.

-LEMON JUICE, VINEGAR: Not just for your summertime salad!
-These mildly acidic liquids are natural cleaners that can sanitize, clean soap scum, remove stains, and get windows squeaky clean while saving you money and the environment.
+LEMON JUICE, VINEGAR: Not just for your summer salad!
+These mildly acidic liquids are an essential part of any cleaning supplies list.
+They’re natural cleaners that can sanitize, clean soap scum, remove stains, and get windows squeaky clean while saving you money and the environment.

-ALL-PURPOSE CLEANER: While store aisles are lined with cleaning products for just about every room, appliance or area in your home, a simple all-purpose cleaner is really all you need.
-These products handle a variety of needs, including cleaning tile floors, removing handprints from walls, or cleaning granite countertops.
+ALL-PURPOSE CLEANER: While they line store aisles with cleaning products for just about every room, appliance, or area in your home, a simple all-purpose cleaner is really all you need.
+These products handle a variety of needs, including cleaning tile floors, removing handprints from walls, or cleaning countertops.

 DISHWASHING LIQUID: Mild soap isn’t just for plates and glasses.
 Use a soap/water mix to clean stovetops, refrigerators, tabletops, and more.

-TUB AND TILE CLEANER: Use at least once a week to remove mold, mildew and grime.
+TUB AND TILE CLEANER: Use at least once a week to remove mold, mildew, and grime.
 See our article on cleaning your ceramic tile shower for additional cleaning tips for this area.
+Use a mixture of one part dish detergent and three parts distilled white vinegar in a spray bottle for an effective and safe tub and tile cleaner.